pepstock-org/Charba/readme.md

    * add `toFont` method to `Utilities` class in order to get a `Font` object as parameter.
    * add new `align` property to `ScaleLabel` options and `CartesianScaleLabel` configuration classes.
    * add new `borderColor` and `borderWidth` properties to `GridLines` options and configuration classes.
+ * add `setScaleID` method to `LineAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
+ * add `setXAxisID` and `setYAxisID` methods to `LineDataset` class in order to set the scale id using `IsScaleId` implementation.
+ * add `setXAxisID` and `setYAxisID` methods to `BarDataset` class in order to set the scale id using `IsScaleId` implementation.
+ * add `setXAxisID` methods to `DatasetsItemsSelectorOptions` class in order to set the scale id using `IsScaleId` implementation.

 ### Development

  * change visibility of `CartesianAxis` class, now it is public.
  * change visibility of `AbstractModel` class, now it is public.
  * add `checkAndGetValue` static method to `IsColor` class.
  * add `@Override` annotation to all overriding methods.
  * override the hashCode `$H` property for `NativeObject` objects that GWT is adding to objects in order to set the property as NOT enumerable and NOT configurable.
+ * change `compare` static method of `Key` interface in order to test if the keys are valid and not only not `null`.

 License
 -------